charan300804/ML-Internship/README.md

-# Chatbot using NLP
+# Chatbot using NLP for carrier after 10th standard

 ## Overview
-This project implements a chatbot using Natural Language Processing (NLP) techniques.
+This project implements a chatbot using Natural Language Processing (NLP) techniques for getting the guidence on the carrier after passing out your 10th standard.
 The chatbot is designed to understand user intents and provide appropriate responses based on predefined patterns and responses.
 It utilizes the `nltk` library for natural language processing, `scikit-learn` for machine learning, and `streamlit` for creating an interactive web interface.

 ---

-## Features
+## Specifications
-- Understands various user intents such as greetings, farewells, gratitude, and more.
+- Understands User Intents:
+The system is capable of recognizing various user intentions, such as:
+Greetings (e.g., "Hello," "Hi there").
+Farewells (e.g., "Goodbye," "See you later").
+Expressions of Gratitude (e.g., "Thank you," "Thanks a lot").
+Other Common Intents (e.g., asking for help, making requests).
-- Provides relevant responses based on user input.
+- Provides Relevant Responses:
-- Maintains a conversation history that can be viewed by the user.
-- Built using Python and leverages popular libraries for NLP and machine learning.
+Based on the input provided by the user, the system generates appropriate and meaningful replies, ensuring a smooth and coherent conversation.
+- Maintains Conversation History:
+Keeps track of the ongoing conversation to provide context-aware responses.
+Allows the user to review past interactions if needed, creating a personalized and connected experience.
+- Technology and Frameworks Used:
+Built using Python, a versatile and widely-used programming language.
+Utilizes popular libraries and frameworks for Natural Language Processing (NLP) and Machine Learning to enhance understanding and response generation.
+Examples might include libraries like NLTK, spaCy, or TensorFlow.

 ---

-## Technologies Used
+## Implementation Tools
 - **Python**
 - **NLTK**
 - **Scikit-learn**